ע

 λυκος

-The noun λυκος (lukos) means wolf, and in the classical world, the wolf did not have the romantically high standing as it does in our culture.
-The Latin word for wolf is lupus, which in turn is thought to derive from the Greek λυπη (lupe), meaning sorrow (see below).
+The noun λυκος (lukos) means wolf, and stems from the Proto-Indo-European word for wolf, "wlkos", which is widely attested and yields several Indo-European derivations and related terms that have to do with violence and negativity.
+In the classical world, the wolf did not have the romantically high standing as it does in our culture.
+The Latin word for wolf is lupus, which is thought to derive from the Greek λυπη (lupe), meaning sorrow (see below).
 The Hebrew word for wolf, namely זאב (ze'eb), derives from the verb זאב (za'ab), to despise, frighten and drive away.
 Hence, to the classics the wolf was rather an underdog, a sorrowful one, a howler and a whiner.

 It has always been common knowledge that wolves are related to dogs, and dogs had a very low status (see our articles on כלב, kaleb and κυων, kuon, both meaning dog).
 But where dogs could be expected to do some labor or guard a premise, wolves were seen as self-pitying and cowardly sneak thieves who preyed upon the defenseless (Ezekiel 22:27), and besides take some for food (all creature have to eat, so that's no reason to criticize), they also terrified and scattered the rest (John 10:12, Acts 20:29).

-This noun is used 6 times in the New Testament; see full concordance.
+Our noun λυκος (lukos), wolf, is used 6 times in the New Testament; see full concordance.

 λυπη